Antique Rifles & Shotguns

 Shiloh Sharps Model 1874 Military Saddle Ring Carbine

 (154P) This near new 1874 Shiloh Sharps serial #2582B is in caliber 45-70, has a 22″ round barrel with a blue finish and color cased action and walnut stock.
 The front sight is a blade and the rear is a Lawrence ladder.
 The left side has a saddle ring bar.
-The wood is smooth walnut forarm with a straight grip butt stock and smooh, color cased half cresent butt plate.
+The wood is smooth walnut forearm with a straight grip butt stock and smooth, color cased half crescent butt plate.

 Condition: Near new with only a few light handling marks overall